sbronner-contino/gnet-dump/README.md

     --output-file /output/example-project-networks.json
 ```

-For all projects accessible by the user identified by the passed auth token, leave off the --project-id option.
+For all projects accessible by the user identified by the passed access token, leave off the _--project-id_ option.

 ```
 docker run -it -v $(pwd):/output csbronner/gnet-dump \